 Continuous inkjet - contact-free printing technology

 It is a quick and precise way to label products with low ink consumption.
-Continuous inkjet printers are especially frequently used in industrial contexts, where they use tiny droplets of ink to create high-quality printed images.
+Continuous inkjet printers (CIJ) are especially frequently used in industrial contexts, where they use tiny droplets of ink to create high-quality printed images.
 And they don’t even come into contact with the material they are printing.
 The droplets of ink are carried through the air for distances ranging a couple of millimetres to several centimetres.
 The precision of this kind of technology lends itself to a whole range of commercial uses on almost any surface: packaging, bottles, car components...
 High-performance labelling systems often use CIJ printers from leading brands like Hitachi.

 CIJ printers – manufacturers and models

-Here, you will receive high-performance printers from continuous inkjet manufacturer Hitachi.
+Here, you will receive high-performance solutions from continuous inkjet manufacturer Hitachi.
 The Hitachi UX and Hitachi RX2 models guarantee seamless and efficient production processes.
 They provide solutions that are the perfect fit for diverse companies and industries.

 The Hitachi RX2’s continuous inkjet process is the perfect solution for diverse product labelling needs.